Codexa-v1/Codexa/docs/planning/Sprint03/DevelopmentPlan.md

 ## 3. 👤 User Stories with Acceptance Criteria

 ### User Story 1: Guest Management
-**As an event planner,** I want to add guests, so that they can accept or decline my invitation
+**As an event planner,** I want to sent an invite to my guests, **so that** they can accept or decline my invitation
 - **Acceptance Criteria:**
   - Guests can be added without duplicate errors.
-  - Each guest has a unique ID scoped to an event.
+  - Each Guest recieves an invite link via emial
+  - Guests can click on the link and accept or decline my invitation

 ---

 ### User Story 2: Vendor Management
-**As an event planner,** I want to compare vendors by availability and affordability, so that I can make cost-effective and conflict-free choices.
+**As an event planner,** I want to compare vendors by availability and affordability, **so that** I can make cost-effective and conflict-free choices.
 - **Acceptance Criteria:**
   - Alerts if required vendor details are missing.
   - Vendors can be filtered by budget.